Poker brand 888 cancels Suarez sponsorship deal after ban

 Suarez, one of the most talented but controversial players, lit up the English Premier League last season with club side Liverpool and became one of the online gambling company's brand ambassadors only last month.

-"888poker signed Luis Suarez following a fantastic season for which his achievements were widely recognised," it said on Friday.
+"888poker signed Luis Suarez following a fantastic season for which his achievements were widely recognized," it said on Friday.

 "Regrettably, following his actions during Uruguay's World Cup match against Italy on Tuesday, 888poker has decided to terminate its relationship with Luis Suarez with immediate effect," it said in a brief statement.